peteroupc/peteroupc.github.io/random.md

     - keystroke timings,
     - thermal noise, and
     - A. Seznec's technique called hardware volatile entropy gathering and expansion, provided a high-resolution counter is available.
 - An RNG implementation complying with NIST SP 800-90A.
-The SP 800-90 series goes into further detail on how secure RNGs can be constructed, and inspired much of the "Unpredictable-Random Generators" section.
+The SP 800-90 series goes into further detail on how RNGs appropriate for information security can be constructed, and inspired much of the "Cryptographic-Random Generators" section.

 <a id=Statistical_Random_Generators></a>
 ## Statistical-Random Generators